This is a set of defaults for teams to use, but is not mandatory if teams have good reason to do something different (see What this is — and is not).

 - Trigger on push to a feature branch when there is an open pull/merge request and on merge to the main branch.

 - Build a potentially-deployable artefact and store it.

-- This single artefact should be used at every stage of the pipeline with no rebuilds to avoid the risk that subtly different artefacts are tested in one stage than used in a subsequent stage.
+- This single artefact should be used at every stage of the pipeline with no rebuilds to avoid the risk of testing subtly different artefacts at each stage.

 - Automated deploy to

 - (Optionally) run automated post-deployment smoke tests on

 - On manual trigger, deploy to